Ph-IRES/pub_club/flow.md

     Inconsistencies in verb tense and voice can disrupt the flow.
 Stick to a particular tense and voice as much as possible throughout the paragraph.

-**Violation:** Researchers found evidence.
+**Example:** Researchers found evidence.
 They are publishing their findings.

 **Revision:** Researchers found evidence and are now publishing their findings.